ripDZL/Ripcord-Parsing-Fix/README.md

 # Ripcord Parsing Fix (Windows Only)

-This tool fixes the "Parsing: Invalid map key" error in Ripcord, a Discord client, by updating specific parts of the `Ripcord.exe` file.
+This fixes the "Parsing: Invalid map key" error in Ripcord, a Discord client, by updating specific parts of the `Ripcord.exe` file.
 It automatically backs up your original `Ripcord.exe` before making changes, so your file is safe.

 ## 🔧 How to Use the Prebuilt Fix
 If you just want to fix Ripcord without building anything, follow these simple steps: